wflore19/pearai-submodule/docs/docs/setup/select-model.md

 # Select models

-Continue makes it easy to use different models for chat, autocomplete, and embeddings.
+PearAI makes it easy to use different models for chat, autocomplete, and embeddings.
 To select the models you want to use, add them to your `config.json`.

 ## Chat